pypa/pipx/README.md

 It eliminates the tedium of creating and removing virtualenvs, and removes the temptation to run `sudo pip install ...` (you aren't doing that, are you? 😄).

 As a user, this makes trying out binaries really easy.
-As a developer, this means you can simplify your deployment instructions to users since they can try or install your program painlessly.
+As a developer, this means you can simplify your deployment instructions to users since they can try or install your program painlessly, and they are guaranteed to be running the latest version of your program.

 pipx enables you to test various combinations of Python versions and package versions in ephemeral environments:
 ```